 Regehr’s upcoming project examines contemporary sex and relationship education and considers the complex web of image exchange, pornography (often cited as young people’s main sexual educators), consent and safe digital practices for youth in the techno-facilitated era.

 Regehr’s book with photographer Matilda Temperley(Oxford University Press, 2017) is on one of America’s first sex workers’ unions.
-She serves as a lecturer at the University of Kent and holds a doctorate from King’s College London.
+She serves as a Senior Lecturer at the University of Kent and holds a doctorate from King’s College London.